 Interest expense recorded in 2020 included a charge of \$36 million on the senior unsecured convertible bonds issued on July 3, 2017 and a charge of \$9 million on the senior unsecured convertible bonds issued on August 4, 2020, of which \$42 million was a non-cash interest expense resulting from the accretion of the discount on the liability component.

-Interest expense recorded in 2019 and 2018 included a charge of 39 million and \$38 million, respectively, on the senior unsecured convertible bonds issued on July 3, 2017, of which \$37 million and \$36 million, respectively, was a non-cash interest expense resulting from the accretion of the discount on the liability component.
-Net interest also included charges related to the banking fees and the sale of trade and other receivables.
+Interest expense recorded in 2019 included a charge of \$39 million on the senior unsecured convertible bonds issued on July 3, 2017, of which \$37 million was a non-cash interest expense resulting from the accretion of the discount on the liability component.

+Interest expense also included charges related to the banking fees and the sale of receivables, if any.

-No borrowing cost was capitalized in 2020, 2019 and 2018.
-Interest income on U.S. Treasury Bonds classified as available-for-sale marketable securities amounted to \$3 million for the year ended December 31, 2020, \$6 million for the year ended December 31, 2018.
+No borrowing cost was capitalized in 2021, 2020 and 2019.
+Interest income on U.S. Treasury Bonds classified as available-for-sale marketable securities amounted to \$1 million for the year ended December 31, 2021, \$3 million for the year ended December 31, 2020 and \$6 million for the year ended December 31, 2019.